Tax credits for medical expenses, people with disabilities, and caregivers

 Medical Expenses (including medical cannabis)

-Eligibility criteria: Refer to the Government of Canada’s website for a list of Eligible medical expenses you can claim on your tax return.
+Eligibility criteria: Refer to the CRA’s website for a list of Eligible medical expenses you can claim on your tax return.
 This can include items such as braces for a limb, orthopedic shoes, boots and inserts, as well as walking aids.
+Other medical expenses you can claim include renovation and construction expenses, medical equipment and supplies; prescribed drugs and travel expenses.
 Check to see if a prescription is required.
 Eligible expenses also include medical cannabis.
 To claim medical cannabis as an expense, individuals must possess a medical document and purchase their cannabis from a federally licensed seller with whom they are registered.
-Additional areas of medical expenses may include care, treatment and training; construction and renovation; devices, equipment and supplies; gluten-free food products (for people with celiac disease); prescribed drugs, medications and other substances; service animals; services and fees; as well as travel expenses (Government of Canada, 2021).

 How to claim: According to the CRA, “you can claim eligible medical expenses on line 33099 or line 33199 of your tax return (Step 5 – Federal tax).”
-For more information, visit the CRA’s guide to Medical Expenses 2021.
+For more information, visit the CRA’s guide to Medical Expenses.

 Home Buyers’ Amount